Ennymaj/Ennymaj/README.md

 ## About Me 🚀

 I am a learner of the **ALX Back-End Software Development Programme**, currently building my foundation in designing scalable, efficient, and maintainable systems.
 I’m passionate about technology and problem-solving, which has led me to pursue a career in back-end web development.
-I have a keen eye for detail, strong analytical thinking, and the ability to break down complex systems—skills.
+I have a keen eye for detail, strong analytical thinking, and the ability to break down complex systems.
 My adaptability, logical reasoning, and structured approach to learning make me stand out as a fast and efficient problem-solver.

 - 🌱 Currently learning: **[Python, Node.js, and Express.js]**
 - 📫 How to reach me: **[ayenieniola806@gmail.com]**